 1 And it happened, after that Alexander son of Philip, the Makedonian, who came out of the land of Chettim, had smitten Darius king of the Persians and Medes, that he reigned in his stead, the first over Greece,

-2 And made many wars, and won many strong holds, and slew the kings of the earth,
+2 And made many wars, and won many strong holds, and slew the sovereigns of the earth,

 3 And went through to the ends of the earth, and took spoils of many nations, insomuch that the earth was quiet before him; whereupon he was exalted and his heart was lifted up.